Master of Chiropractic - MChiro (Hons)

 How do I apply?

-You should apply through the UCAS Clearing system.
+You should apply through UCAS.
 The MChiro course code is B320.
 Please note that you should only use one choice.
 If/when we make an offer of study, we will assign the most appropriate point of entry based on your academic profile.
 Please select either year 1 or Gateway year on your application.

 What grades do I need?

 If you’re applying from the UK or Ireland:

 You’ll need GCSE Mathematics grade C and GCSE English grade C (or acceptable equivalents).
 For applicants who are undertaking reformed GCSEs, we are looking for a grade of 4 or above.
 The predicted or achieved grades we are looking for are listed below.